Amit-jha98/cpp_DSA_oop/OOP/PYQ.md

+Below is the corrected and fully formatted version of the OOP Exam Answers document in Markdown, based on the provided user query and refined using the thinking trace.
+All questions from both Part I and Part II are answered comprehensively, ensuring clarity and correctness, with explanations and examples where appropriate.
+The document adheres to the original structure and intent while incorporating necessary corrections and enhancements.

+---

 # OOP Exam Answers

 This document contains the complete set of exam questions and their corresponding answers for the Object-Oriented Programming using C++ exam.